apocalyptech/advmap/README.md

 Running
 -------

-This is written in Python 2.7, using PyGTK2/PyCairo, and is therefore a gtk+-2 application.
-As far as I know, PyGTK2 doesn't work with Python 3 (you've instead got to start using gobject for gtk+-3 bindings instead), so this remains a Python 2 app.
+This application is written in Python 3 (only tested with Python 3.6), using PyQt5 as its GUI toolkit.
+Previous versions of the app used PyGTK2 and used only supported Python 2.

-I've developed this and run it exclusively on Linux, but it should work on anything you can get PyGTK2/PyCairo to work on.
-I believe that's not too difficult on Windows, though it will probably give OSX users a run for their money.
+I've developed this and run it exclusively on Linux, but it should work on anything you can get PyQt to work on.
+I believe that this should be possible on both Windows and OSX, though I have no experience trying with either.

 This doesn't have a `setup.py`, alas - just run it from this directory and load up a file in the `data` directory, or start making your own.